byErikas/cache-tags/README.md

 Cache::tags(["tag1"])->get("key"); //Will result in "value" Cache::tags(["tag2"])->get("key") ; //Will result in "value"
 ```
+Make sure you don't use tags as different namespace separators, they are not.
+Ensure you have unique keys to prevent incorrect hits.

 # Installation
 The package can be installed using: